lisahligono/stemist_hack2/README.md

 # ABOUT THE CHALLENGE

-This repository is a part of our team's 'InfernoTech' submission for the STEMist Hacks II hackathon.
+This repository is a part of our team's '<b>InfernoTech</b>' submission for the STEMist Hacks II hackathon.

 <h2>Study area</h2>